🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 2) Are fuel reimbursements for personal vehicles tax-free?

-No. Home-to-work travel is personal commuting, making employer-paid fuel generally taxable.
+Usually no. Home-to-work travel is personal commuting, so employer-paid fuel or mileage stipends are generally taxable.

 Business-purpose travel is treated separately.